 Dina was Acting Chief Law Librarian, Osgoode Hall Law School Library from May 1, 2007 to February 29, 2008.
 She later served as Interim Chief Law Librarian from November 2017 to May 2019 when she was appointed Chief Law Librarian.

 Her areas of interest and specialization include law librarianship; information technology and its application to the delivery of information services; legal research methods; women’s studies; foreign, comparative and international law.
-She teaches library research in the first-year Legal Process course and a number of upper-year and graduate courses.
+She teaches library research in the first-year Legal Process course and an upper year seminar Foreign, Comparative and International Law Legal Research.

 Dina is widely published.
 She is active in professional law library organizations at both the national and international levels.

 - Yemisi Dina, Sooin Kim & Alexia Loumankis, “Monitoring COVID-19 in Latin America and the Caribbean: Travel Restrictions between Canada and Latin America” (March 23, 2021 ), online: COVID-19 Reports on Latin America and the Caribbean: No. 48 <https://lawlibrariansmonitoringcovid19.wordpress.com/2021/03/24/travel-restrictions-between-canada-and-latin-america/> [https://perma.cc/7SVR-FLFU].

 - Dina, Yemisi.
 Law Librarianship in Academic Libraries: Best Practices, (Waltham, MA : Chandos Publishing/Elsevier, 2015).

 - Yemisi Dina, Book Review of The Human Rights System, Activist Forces, and International Institutions by Obiora Okafor (2009) 3 Afr.
 J. Leg.
 Stud.
 137 – 137.

 - The Canadian Legal Information Institute – Nine Years On.
 Canadian Law Library Review (2009), v.
 34, no. 4 p.
 182-189.